limanup/Android-Composer/README.md

 # ANDROID COMPOSER

 ## App Overview
 Android Composer is an innovative app that generates unique music pieces by concatenating multiple random short audio clips from the internet.
-Designed for professional composers seeking creative inspiration, the app is built using Kotlin and leverages LiveData and ViewModel to manage data across multiple activities and fragments.
-The app's backend is powered by Firebase's services such as Authentication, Firestore Database, and Storage.
+Designed for professional composers seeking creative inspiration, the app is built using Kotlin and leverages **LiveData** and **ViewModel** to manage data across multiple activities and fragments.
+The app's backend is powered by **Firebase**'s services such as **Authentication**, **Firestore Database**, and **Storage**.

 ## Video Demo
 [Android Composer](https://youtu.be/BDDbA1enK_c)